Dominic Fritz: As president of the Save Romania Union

 At the beginning of the campaign for the 2025 Romanian presidential election, Dominic Fritz was among the USR leaders (alongside Ionuț Moșteanu) who, after an internal poll conducted in April showed that Save Romania Union president Elena Lasconi had only 4.1% of voter support, publicly called on her to withdraw from the presidential race in favor of Nicușor Dan.
 The two argued that such a decision would strengthen Save Romania Union's chances according to the polls and mobilize the electorate against the major political parties.
 However, Lasconi rejected the request, denouncing the internal pressure as a "game of the system."
 Ultimately, at Fritz's proposal, the Save Romania Union's National Bureau decided that the party would officially support the independent candidacy of Nicușor Dan, who would go on to become the President of Romania.

 On 5 May 2025, Dominic Fritz was appointed interim president of the USR, following the resignation of Elena Lasconi from the position, an interim that lasted until 13 June 2025.
 On the same day, he was elected president of the party in the first round with 67.2% of the votes.

+Controversies

+In 2026, PSD and AUR introduced a provision that would automatically remove elected officials from office following a final conflict-of-interest finding, including findings issued before the provision came into force.
+The amendment, widely referred to in Romania as the “Fritz amendment”, directly targets Dominic Fritz and could lead to the termination of his mandate as Mayor of Timișoara.

+The provision was introduced as part of an unrelated integrity-law reform linked to Romania’s EU Recovery and Resilience Plan.
+On 17 August 2026, the Constitutional Court upheld the amendment, despite concerns that its retroactive application conflicts with the principle of non-retroactivity under Article 15(2) of the Romanian Constitution.

+The underlying National Integrity Agency (ANI) finding dates back to 2020, when Fritz signed a technical document in a zoning procedure initiated under his predecessor, which determined political observers to consider accusations fabricated.
+ANI classified the act as an administrative conflict of interest.
+Fritz was sanctioned and the sanction was enforced.
+Under current legislation, the conduct in question is no longer subject to sanction.

+Save Romania Union convened to back Dominic Fritz as Chairman of the party after this ruling.